brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

   AND order_id = '20002'
 ```

 Yes, the same row comes out.
 Now let's set the commit timestamp to right before `2024-06-12 10:30:30.412977` and hopefully I'll see the previous row instead.
-Just need to change the condition from `<=` to `<`.
+I just need to change the condition from `<=` to `<`.

 ```sql title=""
   AND transaction_commit_timestamp < '2024-06-12 10:30:30.412977'